Norbertndikumanana/Norbertndikumana_26668_Midterm/README.md

 - One user can write many reviews
 - Each review is written by one user

+**Many-to-Many (M:M):**
+🔹 users ↔ products

+A user can review many products

+A product can be reviewed by many users

+➡ M : M relationship
 ---

 ### 2. Implementation of Saving Location (2 Marks)